tamaracvjetkovic/capytravel-travel-agency/README.md

 # Examples 💡

-The website displays the travel agencies and their destinations, with the search option provided.
+The website displays the travel agencies and their destinations, with a search option provided.
 CRUD operations are supported, such as: user registration, add, edit, and delete agencies, destinations, and users.

 - REGISTRATION
   - users can register by entering correct informations.